l2beat/earl/README.md

 ### Validators

-- `toEqual(object)` - performs deep equality check, ensures type equality, supports additional matchers
+- `toEqual(object)` - performs deep equality check, ensures type equality, supports additional matchers.
+If no arg is provided it will be autofixed.
-- `toLooseEqual(object)` - like toEqual but without type checking
+- `toLooseEqual(object)` - like toEqual but without type checking.
+If no arg is provided it will be autofixed.
-- `toThrow(expectedErrorMsg?: string)` - checks if expected error was throws.
+- `toThrow(expected)` - checks if expected error was throws.
+It uses the same equality logic as toEqual.
+Use `expect.error()` matcher to quickly match errors.
 Requires checked value to be a parameterless function.
+If no arg is provided it will be autofixed.
-- `toBeRejected(expectedErrorMsg?: string)` - checks if promise was rejected with a expected error.
+- `toBeRejected(expected)` - checks if promise was rejected with a expected value.
+It uses the same equality logic as toEqual.
+Use `expect.error()` matcher to quickly match errors.
+Autofix currently not available.
 Note: this validator returns another promise that needs to be handled properly (awaited or returned from test case).
 To avoid mistakes use [`no-floating-promises`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-floating-promises.md) eslint rule (it's part of [TypeSTRICT](https://github.com/krzkaczor/typestrict)).